 This is optional.
 Google Tag Manager is a way to combine all the snippets of code you have for your website in one place so that it’s easy to manage.
 Most people won’t need to do this but I thought this is good, related information so I wanted to include this video as well:

-If you use WordPress, there are some plugins that will help you make sure the Google Analytics code is on every page of your website:
+If you use WordPress, there are some plugins that will help you make sure the Google Analytics code is on every page of your website (any one of these will work):

 Here are more resources that are helpful: